-By the Numbers: Here’s How Small Businesses Are Allocating Their Savings
+By the Numbers: Here’s How Business Owners Are Allocating Their Savings

-By the Numbers: Here’s How Small Businesses Are Allocating Their Savings
+By the Numbers: Here’s How Business Owners Are Allocating Their Savings

 Setting aside savings for small business owners has become more of a focus than ever before.
 Here are the top goals small business owners are saving for according to Square data.

-By the Numbers: Here’s How Small Businesses Are Allocating Their Savings
+By the Numbers: Here’s How Business Owners Are Allocating Their Savings

 This article is for educational purposes and does not constitute legal, financial, or tax advice.
 For specific advice applicable to your business, please contact a professional.

 Setting aside savings for small business owners has become more of a focus than ever before.
-According to a 2020 Federal Reserve report, 66% of businesses faced financial challenges in the prior year, with 43% citing paying operating expenses as a top challenge.
+According to a 2023 Federal Reserve report, 94% of businesses faced financial challenges in the prior year, with 81% citing rising cost of goods, services and wages as a top challenge followed by 54% citing difficulties paying operating expenses as the second..

-As businesses reopen, how are some small business owners thinking about savings now?
-On the heels of the Square Banking launch, we dug into some of the top savings needs business owners are planning ahead for.
+So, how are some business owners thinking about savings now?
+We took a look at Square Banking data from November 2022 to November 2023 to see how business owners are setting aside funds this year.
 Square Savings customers have the option to organize, fine-tune, and separate their funds within their savings account by dedicating folders with their intended plan.
 Here is a look at the top goals for those business owners:

 1. Taxes

-The largest amount of folders for Square Banking customers were dedicated to taxes.
+The largest amount of folders for the third year in a row for Square Banking customers were dedicated to taxes.

 2. Rainy Day Savings

-Looking ahead to 2021, the Square survey showed that 67% of respondents were planning to set aside some of their sales in a business savings account.
-Of this group, 20% were planning on opening a new savings account to do so.
+In a 2021 Square survey 67% of respondents said they were planning to set aside some of their sales in a business savings account.
+Of this group, 20% planned to open a new savings account in order to do so.

-Rainy day savings were split into two categories: First, rainy day savings for emergencies or an unexpected business occurrence and, second, for savings like retirement.
+Rainy day savings were split into a few categories: First, rainy day savings for emergencies or an unexpected business occurrences and, second, for forecasted savings events like retirement.
 These savings folders saw a range of labels like “BTC” for bitcoin or “IRA” to put towards an IRA for retirement.

 Although business expenses featured a range of savings goals, there were a few top-ranking expenses business owners were saving for.